anatol-grabowski/cra-node-monorepo/README.md

-Global configurations:
+Configs:

-- husky in `.husky` directory
+- husky in `.husky/`
 - lint-staged in `package.json`
-- prettier in `.prettierrc` file
+- prettier in `.prettierrc` extended by `.eslintrc.yaml`
-- eslint in `.eslintrc.yaml` file extended in packages
+- eslint in `.eslintrc.yaml` extended in packages
-- typescript in `tsconfig.base.json` file extended in packages
+- typescript in `tsconfig.base.json` extended in packages